-In order to protect your privacy, all course email correspondence must be done through a valid OSU name.number or Buckeyemail account, or through the course website (Carmen).
+In order to protect your privacy, all course email correspondence must be done through a valid OSU name.number or Buckeyemail account, or through the Canvas email system.
 If you have not activated your OSU email account, you can activate your account at https://acctmgt.service.ohio-state.edu.
-Note that it is your responsibility to make sure that any email messages you send (to the instructor or to one of the teaching assistants) are received, and you need to carefully read through all correspondence sent to you by the instructor and teaching assistants (and make sure this does not end up in your Junk folder!).
-If you send an email message and get no reply with 48 hours, please send that message again.
+Note that it is your responsibility to make sure that any email messages you send to the instructor or one of the teaching assistants are received.
+If you send a message and do not get a reply within 48 hours, please send another message!
+It is also your responsibility to carefully read through correspondence received from the teaching assistants or the course instructor.
+A lot of this correspondence will be through your OSU account, and you are responsible for any messages that might go to your "Junk" folder (in other words, check that folder on a regular basis!).
+Please expect email announcements at the start of each week from the course instructor.